-Mix in the orange juice and lemon juice.
-The mixture may separate a little at this point and that is fine.
+- Mix in the orange juice and lemon juice.
+The mixture may separate a little at this point; that's fine.

-Remove from the heat and strain out any clumps with a fine sieve.
+- Remove from the heat and strain out any clumps with a fine sieve.
 Press plastic wrap directly onto the surface of the curd and poke a few holes in it to let the steam release.
-Refrigerate until ready to use.
+When cooled to room temperature, refrigerate until ready to use.